 Importance of Confucius And Confucianism Today

 Confucian thought affects how people interact with each other even today.
 This is why in the Confucian-based countries in Asia, when people are asked to wear masks, most do without complaining or feeling their “individual rights” are being violated.
-This is because Confucius thought is about a harmonious society.
+This is because Confucius thought about a harmonious society.

-Confucius continues to influences even the younger Asian generation.
+Confucius continues to influence even the younger Asian generation.
 I have seen people study a subject at a University because it is something their parents want them to study, not something they had a talent or interest in.